stacy-o/log_analysis/README.md

 ### The "statistics" view for the last question.
-This view aggregates counts of success and failures for each day, and calculates total as well as how much attempts constitutes one percent of the day's traffic.
+This view aggregates counts of success and failures for each day, and calculates total as well as how many attempts constitutes one percent of the day's traffic.
 This view can answer additional questions such as what was the most busy day, What is the biggest traffic fluctuation, is there any correlation between traffic, errors and days of the week and so on.